faresfaresCS/ComputerGraphicsProject/README.md

 Refinement and optimization: Finally, once you have a working prototype, you can refine and optimize the system to make it more efficient, effective, and user-friendly.
 This may involve tweaking the software, modifying the hardware, or changing the user interface based on feedback from users.

 Overall, a VR headset drone interface project could be an exciting and rewarding project for someone interested in drone technology, virtual reality, and software development.

+# LOG
+16 May: Deploy app on headseat for first time.
+Had some errors.